 - A: A majority of our outstanding shares of capital stock entitled to vote as of the record date must be present at the meeting in order for us to hold the meeting and conduct business.
 This is called a quorum.
-Your shares will be counted as present at the meeting if you: - · Are present and entitled to vote in person at the meeting; or - Properly submitted a Proxy Card or Voter Instruction Card.
+Your shares will be counted as present at the meeting if you: - Are present and entitled to vote in person at the meeting; or - Properly submitted a Proxy Card or Voter Instruction Card.

-If you are present in person or by proxy at the meeting, but abstain from voting on any or all proposals, your shares are still counted as present and entitled to vote.
-Each proposal listed in this Proxy Statement identifies the votes needed to approve or ratify the proposed action.
+If you are present in person or by proxy at the meeting, but withhold your vote or abstain from voting on any or all proposals, your shares are still counted as present and entitled to vote.
+The proposals listed in this Proxy Statement identify the votes needed to approve the proposed actions.